-Foreign investment requirements and limitations
+Foreign investment requirements and limitations 2006

-For U.S. investors Prior approval/notification requirement for all activities Acquisitions of substantial interests in existing Australian businesses with total assets over \$A800 million in 2005 (annually adjusted and increased to \$A831 million in 2006) (except for businesses within prescribed sensitive sectors) Acquisitions of substantial interests in existing Australian businesses within the following prescribed sensitive sectors: media, telecommunications, transportation, supply of goods and services to the Australian Defence Force or other defence forces, goods or technology that has military applications, encryption and security technologies, the extraction of uranium or plutonium, and the operation of nuclear facilities with total assets of more than \$A50 million (increased to \$A52 million in 2006) Acquisitions of substantial interests in existing Australian financial institutions subject to screening under the Financial Sector (Shareholdings) Act 1998 (FSSA) are exempt from screening under the FATA New business proposals by U.S. investors, except an entity controlled by the U.S. Government, do not require notification, but remain subject to other relevant policy requirements Same as for all other foreign governments and their agencies Same as for all foreign investors, except that a threshold of \$A800 million (annually adjusted to \$A831 million in 2006) applies to U.S. acquisitions of developed non-residential commercial real estate (other than acquisitions by entities controlled by the U.S. Government) Same as for all foreign investors U.S. investments in authorized deposit-taking institutions (as well as authorized insurers and their respective holding companies) are exempt from FATA screening where they are screened under the FSSA Banking policy, including prudential requirements, continues to apply Same as for all foreign investors
+For all foreign investors For U.S. investors Prior approval/notification requirement for all activities Acquisitions of substantial interests in existing Australian businesses with total assets over \$A 50 million, or where the proposal values the business at over \$A 50 million; takeovers of offshore companies whose Australian subsidiaries or assets are valued at over \$A 50 million Acquisitions of substantial interests in existing Australian businesses with total assets over \$A 800 million in 2005 (annually adjusted and increased to \$A 831 million in 2006) (except for businesses within prescribed sensitive sectors) Acquisitions of substantial interests in existing Australian businesses within the following prescribed sensitive sectors: media, telecommunications, transportation, supply of goods and services to the Australian Defence Force or other defence forces, goods or technology that has military applications, encryption and security technologies, the extraction of uranium or plutonium, and the operation of nuclear facilities with total assets of more than \$A 50 million in 2005(increased to \$A 52 million in 2006) Acquisitions of substantial interests in existing Australian financial institutions subject to screening under the Financial Sector (Shareholdings) Act 1998 (FSSA) are exempt from screening under the FATA New businesses involving a total investment of \$A 10 million or more New business proposals by U.S. investors, except an entity controlled by the U.S. Government, do not require notification, but remain subject to other relevant policy requirements Direct investment by foreign governments or their agencies irrespective of size Same as for all other foreign governments and their agencies Acquisitions of interests in urban land (including interests that arise via leases, financing and profit-sharing arrangements, and the acquisition of interests in urban land corporations and trusts) that involve: developed non-residential commercial real estate, where the property is subject to heritage listing, valued at \$A 5 million or more; developed non-residential commercial real estate, where the property is not subject to heritage listing, valued at \$A 50 million or more; accommodation facilities irrespective of value; vacant real estate irrespective of value; residential real estate irrespective of value Same as for all foreign investors, except that a threshold of \$A 800 million in 2005 (annually adjusted to \$A 831 million in 2006) applies to U.S. acquisitions of developed non-residential commercial real estate (other than acquisitions by entities controlled by the U.S. Government) Proposals where any doubt exists as to whether they need to be notified Same as for all foreign investors Sector-specific foreign investment restrictions Banking Foreign investment to be consistent with the Banking Act 1959, the Financial Sector (Shareholdings) Act 1998 (FSSA), and banking policy, including prudential requirements.
+Foreign takeover or acquisition of Australian banks considered on a case-by-case basis U.S. investments in authorized deposit-taking institutions (as well as authorized insurers and their respective holding companies) are exempt from FATA screening where they are screened under the FSSA Banking policy, including prudential requirements, continues to apply Civil aviation Up to 100% equity in an Australian domestic airline (other than Qantas), and up to 49% in an Australian international carrier (other than Qantas).
+Aggregate foreign ownership in Qantas restricted to 49%, aggregate ownership by foreign airlines restricted to 35%, and individual foreign ownership restricted to 25%.
+National interest criteria apply (relating to the nationality of Board members and operational location of the enterprise).
+Same as for all foreign investors